Get inspired on International Women’s Day 2020 by these incredible female explorers

 Photo Sourced from JWA

-Annie Cohen Kopchovsky, also known as Annie Londonderry, was a Latvian immigrant who arrived to the U.S. in 1894 or 1895 and became the first woman to cycle around the world.
+Annie Cohen Kopchovsky, the first of our women explorers, also known as Annie Londonderry, was a Latvian immigrant who arrived to the U.S. in 1894 or 1895 and became the first woman to cycle around the world.
 It started as a bet; Annie was challenged not only to circle the earth on a 42-pound Columbia bicycle, but to also earn $5,000 en route.
 Not only a test of physical fortitude and endurance, this was a test of a woman’s ability to fend for herself in the world.

 Junko Tabei, leading female explorers to the top of Mount Everest